adaur/paste/README.rst

 A demo of Paste is available `here on SourceForge for your convenience <http://phpaste.sourceforge.net/demo>`_

-[adaur] I'm just playing with Paste a little bit... follow this if you want to see what it looks like...
+adaur: I'm just playing with Paste a little bit... follow this if you want to see what it looks like...
 ======================================================================